Post updated in July 2019.

 - keywords that are driving traffic to you, free and paid that you can see in Google Analytics.

 - keywords that are driving traffic to your competitors.
-I use SEMRush but SimilarWeb can also give you that.
+I tend to use SEMRush for that but there are other tools.

 - search queries Google suggest and that you can see when you type in a word and a letter … and refrain from pressing Enter.
 For example in Pipedrive’s case “crm h…” gives this list

-- keyword tools like keywordtool.io and Google Keyword Planner
+- keyword tools like keywordtool.io, Google Keyword Planner and Answer the public

 - words that people search once they’ve hit your site